zhubby/archgw/docs/source/concepts/tech_overview/listener.rst

 Configure Listener
 ^^^^^^^^^^^^^^^^^^

-To configure a Downstream (Ingress) Listner, simply add the ``listener`` directive to your configuration file:
+To configure a Downstream (Ingress) Listener, simply add the ``listener`` directive to your configuration file:

 .. literalinclude:: ../includes/arch_config.yaml
     :language: yaml